GradientSpaces/Rectified-Point-Flow/README.md

 ```
 This saves the condition and generated point cloud renderings as PNGs.

 **Renderer:** By default, we use [PyTorch3D's PointsRasterizer](https://pytorch3d.readthedocs.io/en/latest/modules/renderer/points/rasterizer.html#pytorch3d.renderer.points.rasterizer.PointsRasterizer) for fast rendering.
-For higher quality ray-traced renderings (as shown above), we also support rendering with [Mitsuba](https://mitsuba.readthedocs.io/en/latest/) by adding prefix `USE_MITSUBA=1` to commands.
+For higher quality ray-traced renderings (as shown above), we also support rendering with [Mitsuba](https://mitsuba.readthedocs.io/en/latest/) by setting `visualizer.renderer="mitsuba"` in the config file.

 **Flow Animation:** To save the point flow trajectory as a GIF animation, add `visualizer.save_trajectory=true` argument; note that this will be slow.